 - There are likely other unknown causes.
 We hope raising awareness will inspire researchers to continue searching.

-Usually, patients are diagnosed by filling out a sleep log and showing it to a sleep specialist who is literate in Non-24.
-Non-24-hour sleep–wake disorder is diagnosed when the patient fails to follow (entrain to) a 24-hour light-dark cycle and typical wake times.
+Usually, patients are diagnosed by filling out a sleep log and showing it to a sleep specialist or a neurologist with a sleep specialty who is literate in Non-24.
+Non-24 Sleep–wake disorder is diagnosed when the patient fails to follow (entrain to) a 24-hour light-dark cycle and typical wake times.